Questions About Corrective Jaw Surgery

 How do I know if I need the surgery?

 Depending on the specific reason why you need corrective jaw surgery, your condition may or may not be obvious.
-For example, some discrepancies can visibly effect your facial appearance, while others may not be noticeable, but impact your bite’s proper function.
+For example, some discrepancies can visibly affect your facial appearance, while others may not be noticeable, but impact your bite’s proper function.
 The only way to know for sure if surgery is necessary and if it can help improve your oral health is with a comprehensive examination at our office.

 Will I need IV sedation?